 - Select the export format:

 - Google Sheets

 When you export to Sheets, TSV, or CSV formats, all the data available in the selected visualization is exported.
 This may be more data than is currently displayed.
 When you export to PDF, only the data currently displayed in the visualization is saved.

-- You can create up to 200 individual analyses per user per property.
+- You can create up to 200 individual explorations per user per property.

-- You can create up to 500 shared analyses per property.
+- You can create up to 500 shared explorations per property.

-- You can apply up to 10 segments per analysis.
+- You can apply up to 10 segments per exploration.

 - You can apply up to 10 filters per tab.

 You can use Explorations to quickly perform custom queries on large amounts of data.
 However, your explorations may be based on sampled data if more than 10 million events are part of a particular exploration query.